Spreadsheet.com allows you to change the data type of individual cells in addition to whole columns and ranges.

 Changing a Cell in a Strict Range

 Cells in Strict columns cannot be changed without first changing the column.
-If you try to change the data type of cells in a Strict Column, you will get an error message like the following:
+When attempting to change the data type of a cell in a strict column, Spreadsheet.com will inform you of the restriction in a popup message.
+Before changing the cell, you must edit the column's data type settings and turn off "Strict".

 Converting Between Data Types